mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 [^3]: E.g. if you drop it, there's a non-zero chance the USB connector and/or the logic board will break.
 USB enclosures are often very cheap compared to SSDs, so using them is the smarter choice in the long run.

-[^4]: ARM would be interesting too, if it wasn't for the fact that there's nothing akin to PC standards for ARM devices, so it's a hodgepodge of ad-hoc systems and firmware.
-The fact that lots of ARM devices are also locked down doesn't help either.
+[^4]: ARM would be interesting too, if it wasn't for the fact that there's nothing akin to PC standards for ARM devices, and even today in 2023 it's still a hodgepodge of ad-hoc systems and clunky firmware.
+The fact that lots of ARM devices are also severely locked down doesn't help, either.

-[^5]: SSDs and HDDs are complex systems and may fail in several ways, which may lead to situations where the data on the disk is still readable using specialized tools, but cannot be accessed, deleted or overwritten using a normal computer (i.e. if the SSD controller fails).
+[^5]: SSDs and HDDs are complex systems and may fail in several ways, which may lead to situations where the data on the disk is still readable using specialised tools, but cannot be accessed, deleted or overwritten using a normal computer (i.e. if the SSD controller fails).
 Properly encrypted disks are fundamentally random data, and as long as the encryption scheme is secure and the password is strong, you can chuck a broken disk in the trash without losing sleep over it.

 [^6]: Using ZFS is also a lot of fun IMHO.